 SymptomsBy Mayo Clinic staff

-Some people who have C. difficile never become sick, though they can still spread the infection.
-C. difficile illness usually develops during or shortly after a course of antibiotics.
-But signs and symptoms may not appear for weeks or even months afterward.
+Some people carry the bacterium C. difficile in their intestines but never become sick, though they can still spread the infection.
+C. difficile illness usually develops during or within a few months after a course of antibiotics.

-The most common symptoms of mild to moderate C. difficile disease are:
+The most common symptoms of mild to moderate C. difficile infection are:

 - Watery diarrhea three or more times a day for two or more days